MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

    17. Click **Yes** to export the configuration package.

+### Task 2

-2. Create and assign data template to the configuration package.
+Create and assign data template to the configuration package.

    1. In the **Tables** section of the Config.
 Package Card, make sure the customer table line is selected.